 Partners that score well in all 5Cs earn five stars.
 These partners have high revenues and are engaged around all elements of your business.
 They are your market movers.

 Partners that score well in 3/5 of the 5Cs.
 These partners have the potential to be five stars but are underperforming in some areas.
 Those missing areas become a clear growth plan.

 Three Stars ⭐⭐⭐

-Most of your core partner base is 3 stars.
-They almost always score high in capability and commitment with lower, but good performance around contribution and coverage.
+Most of your core partner base is three stars.
+They almost always score high in capability and commitment with lower but good performance around contribution and coverage.
 They are where you achieve scale in your channel efforts.

 Two Stars ⭐⭐

-Partners who are 2 stars are engaged up-and-comers.
+Partners who are two stars are engaged up-and-comers.
 Here is where recruitment and onboarding are essential.

 1-star partners only opportunistically engage with you.